Computing Technology for Math Excellence Logo

 Man on Mouse GifVarious organizations, teachers and students themselves have indicated ways that technology should be used.
 While the words might differ, there are commonalities among those recommendations.
 But, the overall reason for using technology in instruction is to reach our ultimate goal as educators, which should be to enhance the achievement of learners.

-Unfortunately, there is a Digital Use Divide noted in the 2024 National Educational Technology Plan (NETP) in that there is "Inequitable implementation of instructional tasks supported by technology.
+Unfortunately, there are Digital Access, Design, and Use Divides noted in the 2024 National Educational Technology Plan (NETP).
+For example, in regard to the digital use divide, there is "Inequitable implementation of instructional tasks supported by technology.
 On one side of this divide are students who are asked to actively use technology in their learning to analyze, build, produce, and create using digital tools, and, on the other, students encountering instructional tasks where they are asked to use technology for passive assignment completion" (U.S. Department of Education, Office of Educational Technology, 2024, p.
 9).
-The 2024 NETP includes recommendations for closing this use divide.
+The 2024 NETP includes recommendations for closing each divide.

 In general, the National Academies of Sciences, Engineering, and Medicine (2018) drew the following two conclusions regarding the use of digital technologies for learning: